+If companies get VPC (or other COPPA requirements) wrong, they will most likely answer to the Federal Trade Commission.
 The FTC is the main regulatory body that enforces COPPA.
 COPPA also gives state attorneys general the authority to enforce compliance with the law.
 The FTC has outlined six steps for complying with COPPA.
-Websites or services should
+Websites or services should:

 - 1. Determine whether they collect PII from or on behalf of children under 13 or with actual knowledge that a child under 13 provided the PII. - 2.
 Publicly post a COPPA-compliant privacy policy. - 3.
 Provide direct notice to parents before collecting personal information from their children (subject to some exceptions) and send an updated notice if their privacy practices substantially change. - 4.
 Obtain verifiable parental consent before collecting PII. - 5.
 Give parents the option to review the PII collected, revoke consent for future collection of PII, and delete PII already collected. - 6.
-Maintain internal security practices that reasonably protect the security of collected PII.151
+Maintain internal security practices that reasonably protect the security of collected PII.248

 Limited resources allow the FTC to bring COPPA enforcement actions at a rate of one to two per year, and these often involve instances that clearly violate COPPA.
-These actions especially involve situations in which services directed to children collected children's personal information without first obtaining the required VPC, or the service had actual knowledge and used personal information collected from a child without obtaining VPC.152 However, this approach to COPPA enforcement has left many unanswered questions regarding the law's grey areas.
+These actions especially involve situations in which services directed to children collected children's personal information without first obtaining the required VPC, or the service had actual knowledge and used personal information collected from a child without obtaining VPC.249 The FTC has been enforcing COPPA violations for decades: early cases in the late 1990's and early 2000's include smaller dollar-amount settlements with companies like Lisa Frank, who violated COPPA requirements for collection of children's data, and recent cases include multi-million dollar settlements for COPPA violations of large companies like Youtube, Tiktok and Weight Watchers.

+However, this approach to COPPA enforcement has left many unanswered questions regarding the law's gray areas.
 Enforcement actions are useful not just to ensure children's online privacy but also to guide companies trying to understand how to best comply with COPPA's requirements.
 FTC enforcement actions detail which practices did not follow the law and the remedial measures required to ensure the company complies.
 Moreover, the relatively low level of enforcement compared to the high cost and burdens associated with COPPA compliance and VPC actually disincentivizes operators from even attempting to design COPPA-compliant sites and services.